LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 * `Special` (Location-near)

 ### Search parameters
-Search parameters defined in the specification can be found by browsing the R4 FHIR specification by resource type.
-For example, to find the search parameters for the Patient resource, navigate to https://www.hl7.org/fhir/R4/patient.html and scroll to the Search Parameters section near the end of the page.
+Search parameters defined in the specification can be found by browsing the FHIR specification by resource type.
+For example, to find the search parameters for the Patient resource, navigate to https://hl7.org/fhir/R4B/patient.html and scroll to the Search Parameters section near the end of the page.

-In addition, the following search parameters are supported on all resources:
+In addition, the following search parameters are supported on all resource types:
 * `_id`
 * `_lastUpdated`
 * `_tag`